Emq17/osTicket-Prerequisites-and-Installation/README.md

 ![Screen Shot 2023-12-21 at 5 42 29 AM](https://github.com/Emq17/osTicket-Prerequisites-and-Installation/assets/147126755/50f80c8b-dda5-4c51-8e8c-326472d71573)

 - Go to IIS Manager
   - Click restart just like in previous step
 - Then expand "Sites" on the left hand side
 - Expand Default Web Site
 - Click osTicket
-- Then on the right side click "Browse *:80 (http)"
+  - On the right side click "Browse *:80 (http)"

 ![Screen Shot 2023-12-21 at 5 46 36 AM](https://github.com/Emq17/osTicket-Prerequisites-and-Installation/assets/147126755/21c8fd2d-a067-4be5-af20-28511b90a19b)

-- Not that some extensions are not enabled
+- Note that some extensions are not enabled

 ![Screen Shot 2023-12-21 at 7 25 36 PM](https://github.com/Emq17/osTicket-Prerequisites-and-Installation/assets/147126755/33af2a40-a3d2-4ded-b211-8c7beed5b979)